Cable tray systems are designed for easy installation and to accommodate power, communications, and signal cabling across a variety of applications.

 11- Knockout hole punch: We will use it to make a hole in the cable trunk to connect a pull box for each circuit that will be pulled inside.

-12- Plumb bob: We will use it to transfer the marking on floors to be typical on the soffit of the concrete slab.
+12- Plumb bob: We will use it to transfer the marking on the floor to the typical soffit of the concrete slab.

-13- Spirit level: We will use it to check the leveling of the support installation to ensure it’s completely horizontal without any slope.
+13- Spirit level: We will use it to check the level of the support installation and ensure it’s completely horizontal, with no slope.

-14- Screw Driver: We will use it to tighten the different screws, like the screw connecting the cable trunk with the Unistrut channel or the screw which connects the cable basket bracket with the spring nut.
+14- Screw Driver: We will use it to tighten various screws, such as the screw connecting the cable trunk to the Unistrut channel or the screw connecting the cable basket bracket to the spring nut.

 And the power tools are summarized as follows:

-1- Combination Hammer Drill Machine: either battery-powered or electrical powered.
+1- Combination Hammer Drill Machine: either battery-powered or electrically powered.
 We will need it to drill the locations of the holes for the support system.

 2- Angle Grinder complete with a steel cutting disk: We will need it to cut the Unistrut channel and the threaded rods at specific lengths per on-site requirements.